UKHomeOffice/aspel-workspace/ci/README.md

 4. Run install in the app folder using `npm ci`.
 This ensures dependencies are locked to the shared version for all workspaces.
 Extraneous modules will not be installed because their source packages have not been copied across.
 5. Provide a fresh Docker layer for the app environment and copy across installed `node_modules` and required packages.
 This prevents extraneous module source code from ending up in the app environment.

+### 6. Deploy

+On a push to the main branch, newly generated images are then added to the `asl-deployments` repository versions list via the `deployset` pipeline stage.
+This stage will:

+1. Poll the Drone API to get information about the current build stages.
+2. Look for a specified list of build stages which are eligible for the `versions.yml` file.
+3. If all steps for a build stage are successful, exiting with code 0 to indicate none were skipped, then it is added to a list of deployable stages for the versions file.
+4. If a single stage fails elsewhere in the pipepline, whether in the list or not, the `deployset` will fail.
+5. Read the existing versions from the file on GitHub.
+Update successful builds with the current commit hash.
+Write the file back to GitHub.

 ## Adding Modules

 When adding new modules to the workspace you should ensure that dependent modules reference them correctly in their `dependencies` so that their pipelines pick up code changes.
 If we add a new shared module in `packages/shared` for instance, sibling modules that want to use it should declare it like so: